nassorh/Nassorh/README.md

 <section>
     <summary><h2>🌠 About Me</h2></summary>
     <p>
-        Hello there! 👋 I'm a computer science graduate with a first-class honors degree.
+        Hello there! 👋 I'm a Software Engineer at Marks & Spencer.
 I'm truly passionate about software development.
     <br><br>
         🚀 As a full-stack developer, I enjoy the entire process of building applications – from crafting user-friendly frontends to designing robust and efficient backends.
     <br><br>